 This session will explore some of the opportunities and challenges in provision of the five welfare needs for dogs in canine assisted programmes to safeguard their physical and mental wellbeing.
 It will also highlight how strategies and areas of focus need to reflect the different life stages of dogs, as well as showcasing how positive welfare experiences are crucial for creating successful partnerships between dogs and people with a disability.
 Good welfare outcomes will ultimately improve quality of life for both parties and should be a key priority in all assistance dog programmes.

-Rebecca Leonardi – Founding Director, Paws for Progress CIC
+Dr Rebecca Leonardi BA, MSc, PhD. – Development Manager, Paws for Progress CIC

 Paws for Progress CIC is dedicated to improving the lives of people and animals.
 Working across a range of settings including schools, prisons and the community, Paws for Progress develop and deliver services to help people most in need of support.
 This talk looks at their flagship project which is a rescue dog training programme at HMP & YOI Polmont, established in 2011, which continues to develop and expand, benefiting both the young people and rescue dogs involved.

 Selina Gibsone MSc CABC; MSc Psychology – Development Manager, Dogs for Good